DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Introduction

 \section{Introduction}

-Multimodal deception detection(MDD) aims to identify deceptive behavior by analyzing audio and visual cues\cite{perez2015deception, wu2018deception}, which provide objective decision support in high-stakes social analysis, such as forensic investigation and security screening\cite{guo2023dolos}, where human judgment is often subject to cognitive bias\cite{bond2006accuracy}.
+Multimodal deception detection (MDD) aims to identify deceptive behavior by analyzing audio and visual cues\cite{perez2015deception, wu2018deception,zhu2026svc}, which provide objective decision support in high-stakes social analysis, such as forensic investigation and security screening\cite{guo2023dolos}, where human judgment is often subject to cognitive bias\cite{bond2006accuracy}.

-Recent progress in MDD has evolved from handcrafted behavioral descriptors\cite{perezrosas2015verbal} to end-to-end audiovisual deep learning models \cite{nam2023facialcuenet}.However, as illustrated in Fig.~\ref{compared_method}a, traditional MDD method is predominantly label-centric, focusing on optimizing binary classification accuracy.
-While achieving competitive performance, these method typically provide only a final binary prediction.
+Recent progress in MDD has evolved from handcrafted behavioral descriptors\cite{perezrosas2015verbal} to end-to-end audiovisual deep learning models \cite{nam2023facialcuenet,zhang2026multimodal}.
+However, as illustrated in Fig.~\ref{compared_method}a, traditional MDD methods are predominantly label-centric, focusing on optimizing binary classification accuracy.
+While achieving competitive performance, these methods typically provide only a final binary prediction.
 In forensic and legal contexts, a standalone label is insufficient.
 Investigators need to understand why a sample is flagged as deceptive, with evidence connecting behavioral cues such as micro-expressions and voice prosody to the final decision.
-Furthermore, MDD methods must demonstrate generalization across diverse complex cultural contexts to satisfy the requirements of real-world applications\cite{taylor2014cross}.
+Furthermore, MDD methods must demonstrate generalization across diverse cultural contexts to satisfy the requirements of real-world applications\cite{taylor2014cross}.

 Existing benchmarks\cite{guo2023dolos,gupta2019bagoflies} provide only binary labels without intermediate reasoning cues, preventing models from producing verifiable evidence.
 Moreover, existing datasets have limited scenario coverage.
 Important factors, such as identity pretense and cross-cultural variations, are still not well studied, which limits the generalization ability of MDD methods.
 In addition, the small scale of available data often causes models to learn spurious correlations\cite{geirhos2020shortcut} during training.